CMDA/cmd-computer-club/day-3.md

 > **Assignment 2.2**
 >
 > Have a look at your keyboard and trackpad settings.
-Any gestures you did not know of?
+What can you customize?
+Can you remap keys on your keyboard?

 > **Assignment 2.3**
 >
-> Have a look at some common macOS shortcuts, write down some your frequently use.
+> Have a look at some common OS shortcuts, write down some your frequently use.
+Any new ones you did now of?

 ## 3. Utilities